AbhishekVel/ImageSegmentation/README.md

 Purpose: I made this program to learn more about Image Segmentation and is also intended for other beginners to learn Image Segmentation through a working example.
 I am posting important information about this project underneath to help others gain atleast a minimal understanding of this code along with proper documentation in the code.

-**Note:** Not using any libraries/frameworks outside of the initial Java library.
+**Note:** Not using any libraries/frameworks outside of the standard Java library.

 **Another note:** The code is documented very well and includes the time complexity of most functions